Combat

 Combat includes aiming, but since that’s already covered under the aiming section, this part begins after you have successfully aimed and a hit is confirmed.

-The Game Boss (GB) will use common sense to determine if an action is feasible, whether the distance can be covered, or if a special maneuver is required.
+The Game Master (GM) will use common sense to determine if an action is feasible, whether the distance can be covered, or if a special maneuver is required.

 The confrontation typically concludes either when one side is defeated or when a group decides to withdraw from combat.